shyamal-anadkat/mood-n-movies/scripts/non-dl/README.md

 Here is the process followed in non-dl approach

 ## Data Processing
-* Got all the data to a single dataframe and cleaned the data
+* Got all the data to a single dataframe(Movies,plot summary, IMDB rating,Metacritic rating,Genre) and cleaned the data
 ## Mood ---> Genre
 * Assigned a genre manually to different moods as follows
 ```